Army and Navy Academy: Notable programs

 All cadets participate in JROTC leadership courses in addition to their normal academic class schedule.
 The JROTC program consists of four levels of Leadership Education Training (LET) instruction.
 Cadets earn rank based on their academic and disciplinary performance, as well as regular assessments through the JROTC program.
-Top cadet leadership positions are determined through the Leadership Candidate Course (LCC), an overnight excursion involving a variety of physical and mental challenges for prospective leaders.
-After LCC has ended, a selection committee meets to decide who best fits each position.
-Committee members include the Academy's President, Senior Army Instructor, Commandant of Cadets, JROTC instructors, faculty leaders, and academic counselors.
+Top cadet leadership positions are determined through the Officer Candidate Course (OCC), an overnight excursion involving a variety of physical and mental challenges for prospective leaders.
+After OCC has ended, a selection committee meets to decide who best fits each position.
+Committee members include the academy's president, Senior Army Instructor, Commandant of Cadets, JROTC instructors, faculty leaders, and academic counselors.

 New students enter as "plebes" and have no rank.
 New cadets are expected to undergo basic training on Academy history and professional knowledge, and must additionally complete several their first parade and military review, before becoming a full member of the Corps of Cadets.

 Army and Navy Academy's drill team is nationally recognized as one of the best high school drill teams in the United States.